 The firm pays GDL and LPC course fees, which future trainees should study at BPP if not already completed elsewhere.
 Fees are payable only in instances where not more than half the course is complete when the offer is accepted.
 The firm also provides an annual maintenance grant of £6,500 per course.

 Trainees in the Bristol office receive a salary of £36,750, in the first year and £42,000 in London and Reading offices.
-Benefits covered are 25 days of annual leave, an extra holiday for Christmas shopping, season ticket loan, life, permanent health and private medical insurance and pension.
+Benefits covered are 25 days of annual leave, a Christmas shopping day, season ticket loan, life, premanent health and private medical insurance and pension.

 Training contracts and vacation schemes are open to penultimate-year law students, final year non-law students and beyond (including graduates and those considering a change of career).
 Candidates should have earned ‘A’ and ‘B’ grades at A-levels and have achieved, or are expecting to achieve, a 2:1 undergraduate degree in any discipline.